Represents a modifiable Distribution family

 A list representing the (recursive) parameter structure of the

-Distribution with values for specified parameters and NULL
+Distribution with values for specified parameters and NULL for free

 parameters that are missing both in the Distributions parameters and in